 Aesthetic treatments can be effective in evening out and addressing minor pigmentation issues:

 A personalised skincare regime which includes medical-grade skincare products can help even out pigmentation of the skin.
-This may include prescription medications such as topical tretinoin and hydroquinone.
+This may include prescription medications.
 The Obagi Nu-derm system is an effective 12 week program for addressing pigmentation issues.
 Prevention is better than cure and so any skincare regime will include daily use of a sunblock (minimum of SPF50+).

 A chemical peel containing salicylic acid and glycolic acid can significantly improve the skin’s appearance.
 When used with topical therapies this can be very effective, especially to treat conditions in darker skin individuals such as melasma.
 The Obagi Blue Peel Radiance Chemical Peel is a non-invasive, gentle chemical facial peel that uses a combination of salicylic, lactic and glycolic acids to improve skin’s appearance without any recovery time.